oceanprotocol/docs/predictoor/README.md

 Alas, accurate predictions are *hard*.
 Worse, typical prediction feeds have no accountability on accuracy.
 If the weatherman says "no rain for today" and then it rains, a farmer could get stuck in the mud, wrecking a portion of his crops.
 The weatherman doesn't feel the impact of wrong predictions, but the farmers sure care!

-**Accountable Predictions** - Now, there is accountability.
-If accuracy goes up; the farmer gets stuck less.
-Now we have accountable prediction feeds not only for rain, but also for temperature, for wind, and for sea temperature; for road congestion and train delays; for prices of ETH and NVID; for housing prices; and more. **Imagine tens of thousands of prediction feeds with accountable accuracy.** Imagine them **globally distributed**, and censorship resistant.
-Imagine **accuracy improving with time.**
+**Accountable Predictions** - Imagine if there was accountability.
+Accuracy would go up; the farmer would be stuck less.
+Imagine accountable prediction feeds for not only for rain, but also wind, sea temperature, road congestion, train delays, ETH prices, NVID prices, housing prices, and more. **Imagine tens of thousands of prediction feeds with accountable accuracy.** Imagine them **globally distributed**, and censorship resistant.
+Imagine **accuracy improving with time**.

 ## Roadmap
 Predictoor's tesnet is live now and mainnet will rollout soon.
 Overall, it will happen in three phases: Testnet → Mainnet → Data Farming.